 Whereas chain and belt drives pull and push your garage door, screw drives use a trolley mechanism.
 A motor moves the trolley, which carries a steel rod that is connected to the door.
 Mechanically speaking, screw drives are the simplest openers on the market, making them easier to maintain and repair.
 They are, however, the most expensive devices available.
 Deciding whether to use one thus requires choosing between high installation costs in the short term and reduced effort and expense in the long run.
 Screw drives are also more vulnerable to changes in temperature, making them a bad choice if you live somewhere with extreme weather.

-For more information on garage door openers, repairs, and maintenance, contact Action Garage Door Repair Specialists today!
+For more information on belt, chain, or screw drive garage door openers, contact Action Garage Door Repair Specialists today!